mozilla/fx-private-relay/docs/translations.md

 requires manual work, documentation, and discipline.
 It often falls to a single engineer, and is not done when they are busy or out of office.

-Translations for Relay, and many projects at Mozilla, use the [Fluent format][fluent].
-The ["en" bundle][relay-l10n-en] (American / generic English) has the source translations.
+Translations for Relay, and many projects at Mozilla, use the [Fluent format][].
+The ["en" bundle][] (American / generic English) has the source translations.
 Developers split the translations into functional areas, such as [faq.ftl][] for the [FAQ page][].
 The other language bundles are translations of the `"en"` bundle, coordinated in Pontoon.
 Relay's continuous testing creates Docker images that include the translations.
-The [Django back end][ftl-bundles] uses select Fluent files.
+The [Django back end][] uses select Fluent files.
 The front end uses translations embedded into the JavaScript during Docker image creation.

 Relay developers create new translatable strings when updating the service.
 The in-progress strings are in the Relay repository.
 The source strings change often during